From Growth to Resilience: Why India’s Engineering Culture Matters Again

 are regaining strategic importance.

 Simultaneously, AI is beginning to alter labour-market structures globally.
-Layoffs and uncertainty in portions of the software, consulting, and financial-services sectors are increasingly visible.
+Layoffs and uncertainty in portions of software, finance, consultancy, and similar sectors are increasingly visible.
 At the same time, demand is rising for advanced AI specialists, industrial automation experts, and technical professionals capable of operating at the interface between digital and physical systems.

 This has created an important historical opportunity.

-The same AI wave that may reduce demand in certain service-sector layers could increase demand for:
+The same AI wave that may reduce demand in certain service-specific sectors could increase demand for:

-In effect, a new technical class may gradually emerge — one capable of operating simultaneously within software systems and industrial systems.
+In effect, a new technical class may gradually emerge — one capable of operating software systems within industrial ecosystems.

 And India may be unusually positioned for such a transition because of its dual strengths: